Jonathan357611/Launch-Tracker/README.md

 ./install.sh
 ```

+In order to work, you will need to reboot.

 That's really it.
 The program should now periodically start :)
 If you encounter any issues or have any ideas, just report them here!